cosmos/sdk-tutorials/academy/golang-intro/5_arrays.md

 The previous example code is not well-written, but it demonstrates different aspects of arrays.

-`len(array)` is a built-in function which gives the size of an array.
+`len(array)` is a built-in function that gives the size of an array.

 `defer`is used to defer the execution of last-in-first-out order until surrounding functions return.

 </HighlightBox>

 ## Slices

-In Go, a *slice* is a an abstraction built on top of arrays.
-Slices are more flexible than arrays, and are used more often than arrays because of this flexbility.
+In Go, a *slice* is an abstraction built on top of arrays.
+Slices are more flexible than arrays and are used more often than arrays because of this flexibility.

 A slice does not have a fixed size.
 To declare a slice, use the following: